MagiFeeney/scamx/README.md

 ```

 ## Modes
-There are four major modes i.e. normal, X, convert and visit mode and some minor modes into which such as isearch wrapped.
+There are four major modes: normal, X, convert, and visit, where some minor modes, such as isearch, are wrapped into them.
 The normal mode serves as a base for basic navigation and modes invoking.
 And X mode is sequence commands with a prefix "x".
 Convert mode "c" is bolder compared to normal mode, and visit mode "v" navigates, views and manages buffer or window.

 ### X mode